 In addition to Con Edison's Programmatic Post-Installation Inspections, some projects will be selected for QAQC inspection.
-These QAQC inspections will occur after projects have been approved for payment.
+These QAQC inspections may occur before or after projects have been approved for payment.
+The same rules apply for non-conformances found during QAQC inspections as indicated above.